‘This Is Us’ Finale: Leaked Script Gives Major Spoilers About Jack And Rebecca

 [WARNING: There are some This Is Us finale spoilers ahead.]

 The scene goes all the way back to before Jack and Rebecca first met, showing Jack working as a mechanic fixing a car for a woman named Mrs. Peabody.
-She compliments Jack on how well-adjusted he was coming back from the Vietnam War, and then decides to set him up with a girl she knows.
+She compliments Jack on how well-adjusted he was coming back from the Vietnam War and then decides to set him up with a girl she knows.

 One of the most shocking parts about the scene in the leaked This Is Us script will be seeing Jack with no facial hair at all, the first time viewers will see him that way.
 As the writers noted, they intentionally waited until the finale to reveal Jack that way.

 “In the final episode of the season, we would go and see Jack in a younger age than we’ve seen him before.
 We knew the whole year was going to be a story about different forms of his facial hair and that the final episode of the season would reveal him clean-shaven for the first time….
-It was the first time we’d seen him all year without anything on his face and it was just such a surprising shock and we thought, ‘Oh, people are going to love this.’ “
+It was the first time we’d seen him all year without anything on his face and it was just such a surprising shock and we thought, ‘Oh, people are going to love this.'”

 Though the show’s writers and producers have been giving hints about the last episode of the season, the This Is Us finale spoilers are straying away from whether viewers will see Jack’s death or find out how Rebecca ended up with Miguel.